SvenEwald/xmlbeam/README.md

  Just remember: <Don't bind what can be beamed!>

+Motivation:

-Motivation (What's wrong with data binding?):
+ What's wrong with data binding?

  This library is an alternative to XML binding libraries which convert XML entities into java objects and back.
  There is quite a list of these libraries, frequently used examples are: JAXB, XStream, XMLBeans, ...

  They have in common, that the structures of XML documents is mirrored to Java object structures.
  That means your Java API is determined by XML.
-Changing the XML schema leads to code changes.
+ Changing the XML schema may lead to code changes.

  XMLBeam helps to avoid this by utilizing a mapping layer of tiny XPath expressions.
  Don't worry, you won't need a deep knowledge of XPath.
- The motivation behind XMLBeam was to provide stable Java APIs.
-But there is a lot more to get:

 XMLBeam Feature List

+ The motivation behind XMLBeam is to provide stable Java APIs.
+ But there is a lot more in it:

- * <<Tiny food print, dependency free.>>
+ * <<Tiny foot print, dependency free>>

-   The XMLBeam jar does not have any runtime dependency so you won't get any transitive dependencies.
+   The XMLBeam jar weights under 50kb and does not have any runtime dependency.
-   It relies on the use of reflection only.
+   It relies reflection only.
+   So you won't get any transitive dependencies.

- * <<Glue code free framework.>>
+ * <<Glue code free framework>>

-   You don't need to write more than the declaration of a projection.
-Not even a POJO is needed.
+   You don't need to write more than the declaration of a projection, not even a class.
    But you get a statically typed Java API with real Java objects that can even be serialized.

- * <<Declarative document origins.>>
+ * <<Declarative document origins>>

    Optionally you can let XMLBeam read and write your XML data.
 A single URL annotation safes quite some code.

- * <<Dynamic projections.>>
+ * <<Dynamic projections>>

    Data binding is static.
-Projections may contain parameters and change during runtime.
-This is a very powerful tool to write expressive but stable Java code.
+Projections may contain parameters and change during runtime which is a very powerful tool to write expressive but stable Java code.
 (See tutorial e03 where this feature is introduced.)

- * <<Bidirectional projections.>>
+ * <<Bidirectional projections>>

-   Changing document values and creating or deleting elements is possible just as easy as reading data.
+   Changing document values and creating or deleting elements are just as easy as reading data.
-   Declaring a setter with subset of the XPath syntax makes an attribute, an element or a list of elements writable.
+   Declaring a setter in a projection makes an attribute, an element or a list of elements writable.

- * <<Projections to external documents.>>
+ * <<Projections to external documents>>

    Getters and setters in a projection do not need to be projected to the same document.
 You may unite the access to multiple documents in one projection interface.
 This is one key feature to provide a stable Java API.